CoMakery/solana-security-token/README.md

 - A token transfer for an allowed group will succeed if:
   - the recipient of a token transfer does not result in a total holder count in a given group that exceeds the defined `holderGroupMax` (if configured, ie `holderGroupMax` set to > 0)
   - the recipient of a token transfer does not result in a total global holder count that exceeds the defined `holderMax`
-  - the recipient and sender both do not end up with a balance in their wallet less than the defined `minWalletBalance` (if configured, ie `minWalletBalance` set to > 0), unless it is 0 (wallets are allowed to be empty).

 ### Example: Avoiding Flowback of Reg S "Foreign" Assets